qooxdoo/qooxdoo/documentation/manual/source/pages/development/parts_using.rst

 Collapsing By Package Size
 --------------------------

 Collapsing by package size is straight forward.
 You can specify a minimal package size (in KB) that applies to all packages of your application.
-If a package's size, and it is its *compiled* size that matteres here, is beneath this threshold the package will be merged into another.
+If a package's size, and it is its *compiled* size that matters here, is beneath this threshold the package will be merged into another.
 This avoids the problem of too much fragmentation of classes over packages, and trades optimally distributing the classes (to always load only necessary classes) for minimizing net requests (when loading packages for a part).

 Collapsing by size is disabled by default.
 You enable it by specifying size attributes in your parts configuration: